mwtaylor/Cookbook/content/recipes/cherry-clafoutis/index.md

 ---
 This should be cooked in a preheated cast iron skillet.
 It can be made in a 10" or 12" skillet.
 An individual portion can be made in a mini 5" skillet.
+It doesn't keep well for leftovers so only make what will be eaten right away.

 References and inspiration from:
 * https://www.lodgecastiron.com/recipe/cherry-clafoutis